EugenefedorovPro/wiktionary_rus/README.rst

 > array([ 6., 34., 26.], dtype=float32)

-returns np array of float32 type representation of a ipa string
+returns np array of float32 type representation of an ipa string

 ::